kamil-poncyliusz/twcartography/README.md

 4. Uncheck the maps you don't want in the animation.

 5. Choose frame interval and submit animation with "Create animation" button.

+Tips:

+- During every frame creation use "Output size" setting to make sure that all frames (created maps) have the same size.

+- To choose a right output size, start from the last frame where the world is most expanded.

 ### Using settings codes